Tension in South Ibie as monarch sacked by court remains in palace - Vanguard News

 “In my humble view, he does not.
 That he got this far with his case is alarming…”

-It is therefore alarming to many natives of the community that Danesi is still sitting on the throne.
+It is therefore alarming to many natives of the community that Danesi is still sitting on the throne and enjoying perquisites of office because some highly placed people in government in Edo State want it so.

 Meanwhile, community leaders in South Ibie have urged Governor Godwin Obaseki to intervene to avoid possible break down of law and order in the area.